-You can design schemas for your Realm app directly in client code.
+You can design schemas for your App directly in client code.
 The objects and relationships that you define in your application become the server-side document schema based on your SDK models.
 Realm SDKs give you language-specific tools to define and work with these objects.

 You can infer schemas from your client object models by enabling development mode.
-Development mode is a Realm Sync configuration setting for your Realm app.
-When you enable Development Mode, your Realm app can create or update your schema by reading your synced realm files.
+Development mode is a Atlas Device Sync configuration setting for your App.
+When you enable Development Mode, your App can create or update your schema by reading your synced realm files.

 In practice, here's how the server-side document schema definition process works with Development Mode:

 - Sync realm files from your local Realm Database.

 - The objects in the files become the definitions for your schema.

 After you have synced realm files to define your schema, you can view the schema, and you can also export your data model for any or all of the Atlas App Services SDKs.

 Schemas change as applications evolve.
 Development mode isn't just for creating schemas.
 You can also make non-breaking changes to schemas in the same way.

 When you sync a realm file, Atlas App Services maps every synced object type to its own collection.
 App Services then updates the collection schema to match the synced type.

 When you later sync an updated object, App Services automatically updates the collection schema.